nextleap-project/countermitm/source/new.rst

 Key history verification
 ------------------------------------

-We present a "keyhistory-verification" techno-social protocol which improves on the current situation:
+We now present a "keyhistory-verification" techno-social protocol aimed at improving the security of communication beyond what is achieved by the other protocols in this document.

-- the detection of active attacks is communicated when users engage in key verification workflows which is the right time to alert users.
+We seek the following improvements:

-  By contrast, today's key verification workflows alert the users when a previously verified key has changed, but at that point users typically are not physically next to each other and want to get a different job done, e.g. of sending or reading a message.
+- the detection of active attacks should be communicated when users engage in in-person key verification workflows, as described above.
+This is the right time to alert users.

-- peers need to perform only one "show" and one "read" of bootstrap information (typically transmitted via showing QR codes and scanning them).
+  By contrast, today's key verification workflows alert the users when a previously verified key has changed.
+At that point users typically are not physically next to each other, and are rarely concerned with the key since they want to get a different job done, e.g., of sending or reading a message.

-  Both peers receive assessments about the integrity of their past communication.
+- peers should only be required to perform only one "show" and one "read" of bootstrap information (typically transmitted via showing QR codes and scanning them).
+At the end of this process both peers must receive assessments about the integrity of their past communication.
-  By contrast, current key fingerprint verification workflows (signal, whatsapp) require both peers each showing and scanning fingerprints, and they will only get assurance about their current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.
+  By contrast, current key fingerprint verification workflows (Signal, Whatsapp) require both peers each showing and scanning fingerprints.
+Moreover, the process only provides assurance about their current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.

-The goal of this protocol is to allow two peers to verify key integrity of their shared historic messages.
+In summary, the goal of the "keyhistory-verification" protocol is to allow two peers to verify key integrity of their shared historic messages.
 After completion, users gain assurance that not only their current communication is safe but that their past communications have not been tampered with.

 The protocol starts with steps 1-5 of the `setup-contact`_ protocol using a ``kg-`` prefix instread of the ``vc-`` one.
-The steps from step 6 are performed as follows:
+From step 6 on, the protocol proceeds as follows:

 6. Alice and Bob have each others verified keydata.
-They each send an encrypted message which contains **message/keydata list**: a list of message id's with respective Dates and a list of (email-address, key fingerprints) tuples which were sent or received in a particular message.
+With this data they encrypt a message to the other party which contains a **message/keydata list**.
+This is a list of the id's of the messages they have exchanged in the past.
+For each message, this list includes the Date when it was sent and a list of (email-address, key fingerprints) tuples which were sent or received in that particular message.

-7. Alice and Bob now independently perform the following historic verification
+7. Alice and Bob independently perform the following historic verification
    algorithm:

    a) determine the start-date as the date of the earliest message (by Date)
       for which both sides have records of.

-   b) verify key fingerprints for each message since the start-state for
+   b) verify the key fingerprints for each message since the start-state for
-      which both sides have records of: if a key differs for any e-mail address, show an error "Message at <DATE> from <From> to <recipients> has mangled encryption".
-This is strong evidence that there was an active attack.
+      which both sides have records of: if a key differs for any e-mail address, we consider this is strong evidence that there was an active attack.
+Therefore an error is shown to both Alice and Bob: "Message at <DATE> from <From> to <recipients> has mangled encryption".

-8. Present a summary which lists:
+8. Alice and Bob are presented with a summary which lists:

    - time frame of verification
    - NUM messages successfully verified
-   - NUM messages had mangled encryption
+   - NUM messages with mangled encryption
-   - NUM dropped messages, i.e. sent but not received or vice versa
+   - NUM dropped messages, i.e. sent by one party but not received by the other, or vice versa

    If there are no dropped or mangled messages signal to the user "Message keyhistory verification successfull".